-As before, before we show that $\sigma$ is winning for \Penv we need to introduce the concept of the \emph{extension} of a $\sigma$-play in $\ltup{\gamegraph^{cf}, \overline{\Inf}(\XX)}$ to the gadget game.
+Again, before we show that $\sigma$ is winning for \Penv we need to introduce the concept of \emph{extension} of a $\sigma$-play in $\ltup{\gamegraph^{cf}, \overline{\Inf}(\XX)}$ to the gadget game.
 The definition of the extension is different from that in the first part of the proof.